Step 3 : Assets

 • Do you own cryptocurrency and if so, where is it held?

 In this step you’ll tell us about your assets.
 Assets are economic resources that have measurable value and can be owned or controlled to produce positive economic value.
-We’ll ask about where your savings, checking, investment and retirement accounts are held to help us prepare your funding guide.
-We’ll also ask about other assets such as owning a business, collectibles, real estate and more.
+We’ll ask about where your savings, checking, investment and retirement accounts.
+We’ll also ask about other assets such as whether you own a business, collectibles, real estate and more.

 Examples :